firmai/ImputeGAP/docs/generation/source/index.rst

 .. admonition:: 📢 News !

-       - [28-08-2025] ImputeGAP will be presented as a Tutorial at KDD 2025 in Toronto!
-       - [28-08-2025] Version 1.1.0 is out!
+        - [12-06-2025] Version 1.1.0 is out!
 Check out the latest updates and improvements!
+        - [04-06-2025] ImputeGAP will be presented as a Tutorial at KDD 2025 in Toronto! `[Web Site] <https://imputegap-tutorials.github.io/KDD-2025/> `_

 .. raw:: html